 NOTE: This website is purely informational; nothing is being recommended or guaranteed.
-"Brainwashing" book readers should find the numbers and ideas helpful for analytical purposes.
-Click here for more information.
+"Brainwashing" book readers& MCIM users should find the numbers and ideas helpful.

-The S & P 500 began to achieve new All Time Highs in March 2013 --- impressed?
-The IGVSI started a run of new ATHs in late 2010 and, thus far, has achieved 60 new ATHs just in 2013... impressive!
+- The S & P 500 began to achieve post Financial Crisis "Highs" in March 2013; the IGVSI started a run of new "higns" late 2010.

-The WCM indices provide benchmark numbers for investment portfolios managed using Market Cycle Investment Management, the methodology detailed in "The Brainwashing of the American Investor".
+The Working Capital Model indices provide benchmark numbers for investment portfolios managed using Market Cycle Investment Management, the methodology detailed in "The Brainwashing of the American Investor".
 Author/investor Steve Selengut developed the methodology in the early 1970s.

-Comparing MCIM component indices with the S & P 500 confirms that quality based portfolios typically fall more slowly, don't bend as far, and regain upward momentum more quickly than less refined indices.
+Comparing MCIM component indices with the S & P 500 confirms that quality based portfolios typically fall more slowly, bend less, and regain upward momentum more quickly than less refined indices.

 Using MCIM, one would expect new all time high market values well before the averages and indices revisit their previous highs, with portfolio income growing as the process plays out.

-Are YOU ready for a correction in the stock market?
-MCIM portfolios should be.
+Will YOU be ready for the next major stock market correction?
+MCIM portfolios probably will be.

-Now sit back and imagine how an MCIM portfolio would have performed during this time frame (and any other market cycle) --- what if you had bought IGVSI equities and high quality income CEFs every time the market fell, panicked, or hic-cupped?
+Now sit back and imagine how an MCIM portfolio would have performed during the market cycles of your lifetime.
+What if you had bought only IGVSI equities and high quality income CEFs every time the market fell, panicked, or hic-cupped?
 And then, what if you had the courage to take your profits each and every time they reached a reasonable level on an individual issue basis?

-Well that's exactly what could happen in portfolios managed using the MCIM "Life Cycle" methodology; not to mention the added benefit of a consistent and constanly growing monthly cash flow....
+Well that's exactly what could happen in portfolios managed using the MCIM methodology; not to mention the added benefit of a consistent and constanly growing monthly cash flow....

-Embrace MCIM, and learn more about the "Life Cycle" portfolio approach to developing a secure retirement income.
-Contact John Dohn for more information about the process.
+Embrace MCIM, and learn more about a "makes sence" approach to developing a secure retirement income.
+Contact Steve for more information about the process.